Riverdale's Lili Reinhart Says Luke Perry's Spirit Visited Her in a Dream

 "I'm finding it hard to grasp that he will no longer be around to give long hugs and share his wisdom and kindness with all of us," the Betty Cooper star tweeted.
 "I'm thinking of his family.
 His children.
 I pray for them to heal and find peace in this devastating loss."

-Cole Sprouse, who also appears Riverdale, remembered him during an interview with Andrew Freund, as well.
+Cole Sprouse, who also appears on Riverdale, remembered him during an interview with Andrew Freund, as well.

 "We're recovering," he said at the time.
 "It's obviously not the easiest thing to talk about.
 But he was well loved and there's been an outpouring of emotional support from people around the world, which just goes to show what a wonderful person he was and how much he impacted people's lives and impacted our lives."